keeilzhanstd/fish-back/README.md

 `git clone -b prod git@github.com:keeilzhanstd/fish-back.git`

 ## Run locally

-`SERVER_PORT` to specify port on which API will run.
+You need docker installed and running on your machine `SERVER_PORT` to specify port on which API will run.

 `docker-compose build --build-arg SERVER_PORT=8080`